DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT.

 – Wakoucha is the tea you are looking for.
 Only very few people in Japan have tried this jewel!
 It's sweet and aromatic.
 When brewed, you will find all the colors of autumn in your cup.
 Immediately, your troubles will dissipate.

 The taste of Japanese black tea, however, is like no other.
-Taking a sip of our Wakoucha, you will be greeted by a juicy sweetness without astringency.
+Taking a sip of our Wakoucha, you will sense a juicy sweetness without astringency.
 A lingering floral taste will stay on the palate, with bright notes of clove and chrysanthemum.
 The color of the brew is a comforting clear amber-red.
 Wakoucha makes a perfect afternoon tea and pairs well with desserts.

 Our Organic Wakoucha is grown by Iizuka-san, a passionate 3rd generation tea farmer.
 Iizuka-san works hard to preserve the quality of the exquisite Japanese black tea.
 His family started using organic farming techniques nearly 50 years ago, becoming a pioneer of organic tea farming in Japan.
-The best wakoucha comes from the 2nd tea harvest, which is when the tea plants are most susceptible to pests.
-It takes a year for this tea to develop its best flavor, making it hard to acquire large quantities of the premium Wakoucha.
+The best wakoucha comes from the 2nd tea harvest when the tea plants are most susceptible to pests.
+It takes at least a year (sometimes two) for this tea to develop its best flavor, making it hard to acquire large quantities of the premium Wakoucha.